hackbinghamton/WebDevelopmentWorkshop/README.md

 In this workshop we will be
 tackling several topics relating to web development.
-Specifically, we will focus on an introduction to HTML/CSS for anyone with little to no web development experience, vanilla JavaScript and a few common libraries such as AJAX and jQuery for those with experience, and a look at ReactJS for those experienced with web development.
+Specifically, we will focus on an introduction to HTML/CSS for anyone with little to no web development experience.
+For those with a bit more experience we have a intermediate section that may involve knowledge of vanilla JavaScript and a few common libraries such as AJAX and jQuery.
+Lastly, we will take a look at ReactJS for those experienced with web development.
 <br /> <br />
 Not sure where to start? <br /> <br />
 Our workshop is comprised of 3 separate segments, each with their own mini-projects, tutorials, and topics.